If you love Empress gin like I do, you’re going to want to add this gorgeous purple cocktail to your to-do list!

-Spring is here and this Peach Violet Gin Sour is the first of many bright, seasonal Empress gin cocktail recipes to come!
-The striking color of Empress combined with its fairly traditional flavor profile make it the perfect gin for colorful spring cocktails.
+Spring is here and this Peach Violet Gin Sour is the first of many bright, seasonal Empress gin cocktail recipes to come.
+The striking color of Empress combined with its fairly traditional flavor profile make it the perfect gin for colorful spring and summer cocktails.

 This gin sour uses Empress 1908 Gin because although it has a brilliant blue-violet hue, it’s actually quite classic in flavor.